History and Change

 Tzina leads me into the room, leaving Shazira outside.

-The room reminds me of a gym.
+The inside of the room reminds me of a gym.

 The ceiling, walls, and floor are all covered with padding, except for the windows and the spaces where the vines grow,

-Tzina glides ten feet across the floor, and turns to face me.
+She glides ten feet across the floor, and turns to face me.

-She wears a white robe with stripes of orange by the shoulders, elbows and wrists.
+She wears a white robe with stripes of orange by the shoulders, elbows and wrists, and throws off the robe with one quick motion.

 Jiku bodies have legs far more powerful than a human body.

-And flows into the animal shape that she wore when I first met her.
+Tzina leaps three feet off the floor, and flows into the animal shape she wore when I first met her.

 A graceful cat and snake-like animal.

-And leaves me with a feeling of mystery, danger, and resentment.
+An inner voice says Bizra, and leaves me with a feeling of mystery, danger, and resentment.

 I open my energy eyes to understand how she changes shape.

-I see several energy shapes, one in Tzina’s shape, and another, like a shell
+I see several energy clouds, one in Tzina’s shape, and another, like a shell that covers the first.

 A network of complex patterns pulse through the shell.